-Where there is some uncertainty about whether the flexible working arrangement is practicable for an Employee and/or the School, or where it is unclear what potential impact the change will have on the delivery of education and service the role provides, a trial period may be agreed.
+Where there is some uncertainty about whether the flexible working arrangement is practicable for both parties, or where it is unclear what potential impact the change will have on the delivery of education and service the role provides, a trial period may be agreed.

-The trial period is an opportunity for an Employee and the School to ensure the arrangement is working satisfactorily before it is confirmed in the longer term.
+The trial period is an opportunity for both parties to ensure that the arrangement is working satisfactorily before it is confirmed in the longer term.

-In order to accommodate the trial period and any additional necessary steps the parties will have to agree an extension to the decision date beyond the statutory three-month period.
+In order to accommodate the trial period and any additional necessary steps the parties will have to agree an extension to the decision date beyond the statutory two-month period.

-If a trial period is offered it should be for a reasonable, although not excessive, amount of time, to enable the Employee and the School to understand if this arrangement will work for us both.
+If a trial period is offered it should be for a reasonable, although not excessive, amount of time, to enable both parties to understand if this arrangement will work for us both.

-If a trial period is offered, the change to the Employee's terms and conditions of employment during a trial
+If a trial period is offered, the change to your terms and conditions of employment during a trial period is a temporary change for a specified period of time.

-If, the trial is not successful the Employee will revert back to their previous terms and conditions of employment, and they will be entitled to exercise your right of appeal.
+If, the trial is not successful you will revert back to your previous terms and conditions of employment, and you will be entitled to exercise your right of appeal.
 If the requested change of working arrangements is accepted at the end of the trial, then the temporary terms and conditions will become permanent.